ugorji/android-conversation-backup/README.txt

 UPDATE CHECKLIST
 ================
-- Update SAFETY_XXX variables in Helper
+- In Helper.java, change SAFETY_DEV_MODE to false and update VERSION appropriately
-- in AndroidManifest.xml, increment versionCode (+1) and versionName (appropriately)
-- update versionName to be same as value in Helper.VERSION
+- in AndroidManifest.xml, increment versionCode (+1) and versionName (to be value of Helper.VERSION plus optional minor version) and set android:debuggable to false

 NEW FEATURES
 ============